CKingX/haveibeenpwned/README.md

 ```
 Finally, install with the newer deb file.

 For Windows, just replace the older haveibeenpwned.exe with the newer version.
+If you used winget to install, you can update using `winget upgrade haveibeenpwned`.
+If you have used cargo install to install haveibeenpwned, running `cargo install haveibeenpwned` will update it.

 If you used the haveibeenpwned linux binary, just replace it with newer one (you may need to run `chmodm +x <path to haveibeenpwned>` again)